Julien Duguay

 Julien Duguay is a Canadian businessman and jeweler known for founding the Medusa Jewelry chain in Canada.
+In 2026, several controversies involving Duguay received coverage in Quebec media and generated widespread reactions on social media.

 Education

 Julien was born in Chicoutimi, Saguenay in 1992.
 He did primary from École Notre-Dame-Des Jolis-Prés and high schooling from École secondaire privée le Séminaire de Chicoutimi.
 He also graduated from the Gemological Institute of America at California.

 Career

 Julien began his career with a small jewellery shop in Tessier Street.
 Initially he started selling through online.
 Later in 2017, he established his brand Bijoux Medusa where he presently serves as president.

 In 2023, he acquired Mario Tremblay's three Stanley Cup rings and the Molson Cup trophy, which are now on display at Bijouterie de Québec for hockey fans.

 In 2024, he has been featured on Histoire de Succès on TVA.